openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 main builder, component’s custom builder, or stand-alone global custom builder):

--  The required result of ``C({...})`` for any predefined or custom component *C* is to initialize the component with the data from the ``{...}`` block, and to render it.
-Concrete semantics depends on the implementation.
+-  The required result of ``C({...})`` for any predefined or custom component *C* is to initialize and render the component with the data from the ``{...}`` block.
+Specific semantics depends on the implementation.
 For illustrative purposes, it can be expressed as ``(new C({...})).build()``, where the object literal ``{...}`` is handled as an initializer of the component’s fields.

--  The required result of ``C() {...}`` for any predefined or custom component *C* is to initialize the component, and to render it by passing the data from the ``{...}`` block to the component’s builder function.
+-  The required result of ``C() {...}`` for any predefined or custom component *C* is to initialize and render the component by passing the data from the ``{...}`` block to the component’s builder function.
 Specific semantics depends on the implementation.
 For illustrative purposes, it can be expressed as ``new C().build({...})``, where the ``{...}`` block is